iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

   <summary>Math & Python code (optional technical content)</summary>

   <div>
-      Using top-p (nucleus) sampling with a cumulative probability threshold of $p = 0.75$ on the set of probabilities $P = [0.03, 0.05, 0.1, 0.15, 0.2, 0.25]$ involves selecting the smallest set of the most probable outcomes whose cumulative probability exceeds the threshold.
+      Using top-p (nucleus) sampling with a cumulative probability threshold of $p = 0.75$ on the set of probabilities

+      $$
+      P = [0.03, 0.05, 0.1, 0.15, 0.2, 0.25]
+      $$

+      involves selecting the smallest set of the most probable outcomes whose cumulative probability exceeds the threshold.

       1. **Sort Probabilities**: First, sort the probabilities in descending order to prioritize higher probabilities.
 For $P$, when sorted, we have $[0.25, 0.2, 0.15, 0.1, 0.05, 0.03]$.